gonoph/dirt-client/README.md

 I didn't have the time nor motivation to resolve.

 Eventually I noticed that Mr Andreasen had abandoned the code base.
-It wasn't until recently that I found the forked version from Mr McElrath.
+It wasn't until recently that I found the forked version from Dr McElrath.
 Thinking that some of the harder work of modernizing the code base for a newer compiler had mostly been done, I decided to try it out.